New and forthcoming

 You thought your search for the truth was over.

 Meet our authors

-Give us a space in your inbox twice-monthly, and we’ll send you engrossing early extracts, interviews with the authors you love, plus exclusive news of our latest and greatest reads.
+Give us a space in your inbox once a month and we’ll send you reading recommendations, engrossing extracts, interviews with the authors you love and exclusive news of our latest books.